 The highlight of the battery's tour of duty in Vietnam was its involvement in the battle of Long Tan (18 August).
 The night before the battle the Australian base at Nui Dat received a mortar attack, with many enemy rounds falling into the regimental artillery area.
 During the attack the 103rd Field Battery suffered two casualties, one of whom had to be evacuated to Australia.
-Throughout the battle, gunners from the battery worked desperately in driving rain and failing light to provide artillery support for the hard-pressed infantrymen of the 6th Artillery, Royal Australian Regiment (6RAR).
+Throughout the battle, gunners from the battery worked desperately in driving rain and failing light to provide artillery support for the hard-pressed infantrymen of the 6th Battalion, Royal Australian Regiment (6RAR).
 With ad hoc teams of labourers maintaining supplies of ammunition to the guns, the battery was able to fire over 1,000 rounds during the battle.
 The 103rd Field Battery, moreover, was the only artillery unit to be supplied by air during the battle when ammunition was brought in by a Chinook helicopter.
 In order not to present a stationary target to the enemy, the helicopter did not stop; it rolled along the ground nose-up, unloading pallets of ammunition as it went.

 After Long Tan the 103rd Field Battery began to operate in direct support of 5RAR.
 This new relationship meant that the battery would spend more time away from Nui Dat.
 During Operation Toledo (23 August to 8 September) the battery occupied a position in the Binh Ba village cemetery, while 5RAR attempted to encircle an enemy force north of the Nui Dinh hills.
 For the rest of the year the battery operated mainly in support of 5RAR operations to the west of Nui Dat along Route 15 and, on one occasion, on Long Son Island.